 How to Make Your Own Deodorizer

-Sprinkle a layer of baking soda over the bottom of the litter box before pouring in kitty litter (the cheap stuff will work fine).
+Sprinkle a layer of baking soda over the bottom of the litter box before pouring in the kitty litter (the cheap stuff will work fine).
 Those litter box odors will be a thing of the past

 Why this works: Baking soda actually absorbs the odor and moisture present in the litter box instead of just covering it up.
 That is better for your nose and your furry friend's health.